-- 9.1 Going Off Track: Leaving the racing surface can cause damage to the underside of the kart, brake systems, motors and more.
-Any driver that goes off track may be subject to a damage bill after their session.
+- 9.1 Going Off Track: Leaving the racing surface can cause damage to the underside of the kart, brake systems, motors, and more.
+Any driver who goes off track may be subject to a damage bill after their session.
 Going off track on more than one occasion may be grounds for removal from the event.
-This includes using paved run-off; if drivers are deemed to have gained an advantage by using the run-off sections, they may receive a time penalty. - 9.2 Crash Damage/Driver Abuse: Going off course, jumping curbs, or making contact with other drivers or walls can all cause damage to the kart.
-If a kart looks to have damage after the post session inspection, it will be billed to that driver.
-If the damage is deemed to be from driver abuse, unsafe or irresponsible driving, the driver will be removed from the event.
+This includes using paved run-off; if drivers are deemed to have gained an advantage by using the run-off sections, they may receive a time penalty.
+Any driver who goes off track and gets stuck will be automatically out of that session or race.
+If you get stuck, please exit the vehicle and follow the marshall's instructions to get into a safe area. - 9.2 Crash Damage/Driver Abuse: Going off course, jumping curbs, or making contact with other drivers or walls can all cause damage to the kart.
+If a kart looks to have damage after the post-session inspection, it will be billed to that driver.
+If the damage is deemed to be from driver abuse or unsafe or irresponsible driving, the driver will be removed from the event.